docker-archive/classicswarm/docs/swarm_at_scale.md

         Reply from 54.183.164.230: bytes=32 time=163ms TTL=42
         Reply from 54.183.164.230: bytes=32 time=169ms TTL=42

-3. Now that name resolution is configured and you have successfully pinged `votingapp.local`, point your web browser to [http://votingapp.local](http://votingapp.local)
+3. Now that name resolution is configured, and you have successfully pinged `votingapp.local`, point your web browser to [http://votingapp.local](http://votingapp.local).

     ![](images/vote-app-test.jpg)